jarranpedersenfreelance/Workbench/README.md

-# Mayaglyphs Webserver
+# Workbench Webserver

 ## Introduction

-This is the webserver made for the mayaglyphs.org site
+This is the webserver made for the jarransworkbench.com site

 ## Infrastucture